Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GMKUE97VZ/where-the-soul-dwells">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GJWUQNVM4/you-want-to-know">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Nio meets another boy Miburo: Tanaka Taro.
-Despite Hijikata's warnings, he tries to start a<br>friendship.
-But when Serizawa kills a fellow ronin, Taro gets orders to dispose of the<br>evidence.</p>
+<p align="center">One day, Hitoyoshi is compelled to adopt a puppy that was left in front of<br>his home.
+However, the maid has a childhood trauma involving dogs.
+Watching the two interact,<br>the maid soon sees the world in a new light, even wishing to be "normal"<br>herself.</p>
 </td>
 </tr>
 </table>